 When the Proposed Action is considered with other past, present, and reasonably foreseeable actions (as defined in Section 3.2), there is the potential that it would cause an incremental increase in potential impacts on water quality.
 There are 317,000 acres of existing disturbance within the CFO administrative boundary, of which 109,000 acres are attributed to oil and gas development.
 As projected in the RFD scenario, the BLM anticipates that a total of 33,367 future acres disturbed from 19,600 projected wells to be drilled over the next 20 years (Engler 2023).
-The proposed project would contribute approximately 36.29 acres of surface disturbance and 32 wells towards this projected disturbance, or approximately 0.109 and 0.16 percent of the RFD scenario project acres and wells.
+The proposed project would contribute approximately 6.59 acres of surface disturbance and 15 wells towards this projected disturbance, or approximately 0.020 and 0.08 percent of the RFD scenario project acres and wells.
 While there is the potential for impacts on surface and groundwater quality from the Proposed Action, particularly from spills, compliance with existing regulations minimizes many of these impacts.
 As noted above, while spills do occur, they rarely impact surface or groundwater, likely due to compliance with regulations.
 While the Proposed Action would contribute to overall disturbance within the CFO administrative boundary, it is unlikely to be a primary contributor to cumulative impacts on water quality.
-Because the impacts, would not be significant, this issue was not carried forward for detailed analysis.
+Because the impacts from the Proposed Action, when considered with past, present, and reasonably foreseeable impacts, would not be significant, this issue was not carried forward for detailed analysis.

-AIB Issue 10.
+AIB Issue 9.
 Induced Seismicity